Anku5hk/Programmers_guide_to_Python/book.md

 ## 5. Functions, Classes and Objects
 ### Functions
-* A function is a block of code used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something(in Python, None is returned by default if *return* statement is not defined).
-Functions are the callable objects in Python.
+* A function is a block of code(group of statements) used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something(in Python, *None* is returned by default if *return* statement is not defined).
+Functions do not require return type declaration in Python.
+Functions are the callable objects in Python i.e they can be called with rounded brackets parenthesis.
-* Functions in python are first class, which means they behave just like an object, they can be stored in a variable or can be passed as a argument to other functions.
+* Functions in Python are first class, which means they behave just like an object, they can be stored in a variable or can be passed as a argument to other functions.
-* **Parameters vs arguments**: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
+* **Parameters vs Arguments**: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
-* Functions in python support Packing and Unpacking variables into tuple/dict.
-Explained below.
-1. **Packing**: It is when we pass more than the number of defined variables to a function.
-It is useful when we are not sure about the exact number of arguments required for some operation.
-They should always be the last parameters in a function (or they'll contain all the values).
-2. **Unpacking**: It is when a list/tuple/dict is passed, which then unpack as function parameters.
-Now passing tuple/list can be done with '\*' prefix followed by sequence's name, generally as *\*args*.
-Passing dict requires '\*\*' prefix followed by sequence's name, generally as *\*\*kwargs*.
 ```Python
 ## defining functions
 # Example 1.
 Non-parameterize function which returns nothing